What exactly is a "tropical island disclaimer" as noted on your home page?

 You can use your blow dryer, but only while village power is being utilized.
 Hard to believe but a simple blow dryer uses a BOATLOAD of electricity.
-Sometimes, we have power available but if it is from our generator (which is hefty but not big enough to power a bunch of blow dryers) at those times you will be asked to postpone the use of your dryer.
+Sometimes, we have power available but if it is from our generator (which is hefty but not big enough to power a bunch (or even one) of blow dryers) at those times you will be asked to postpone the use of your dryer.
 If you do bring your blow dryer please use it sparingly and at the right time (when village power is being utilized).

 Do you have ice available?

-Ice is typically available at LCB&B. It is made with water that is safe to drink.
+Ice is typically available at LCB&B. It is made with purified water that is safe to drink.
 Unfortunately, ice is also a very expensive commoditiy to have on hand.

 We provide complimentary ice with mixed drinks and alcohol drinks purchased through our bar.
 BUT, if we offer ice for any other purpose, it is at a small charge.
-Or, if ice is in scarce supply we only offer ice for drinks purchased in the bar that normally get ice included.
+Or, if ice is in very scarce supply we only offer ice for drinks purchased in the bar that normally get ice included.
 We hope you understand.

 Can I spend my US dollars there?